“So Inspiring”: 60-Year-Old Admitted As Attorney, Proves Dreams Have No Expiry Date

 • A 60-year-old woman was admitted as an attorney, fulfilling a lifelong dream despite having to step into motherhood responsibilities

-• Her daughter, also working in the same field, shared the milestone on social media, praising her dedication
+• Her daughter, also working in the same legal field, shared the milestone on social media, praising her dedication

 • The story encouraged elders to consider returning to school or starting new careers, as South Africans celebrated her achievement